-Children in KS1 and KS2 follows a two year topic plan to ensure a creative and exciting curriculum that can be explored through all curriculum areas.
+Children in KS1 and KS2 follow a two year topic plan to ensure a creative and exciting curriculum that can be explored through all curriculum areas.
 Please see the attached topic overview.
-2016-17 is cycle A.
+2017-18 is cycle B.

 We use an online resource called 'Phonics Play' to aid the teaching of phonics at our school.
 Information about Phonics and this resource is available by clicking here.
 Phonics Play also provide an App for use on mobile devices and this can be downloaded here http://www.phonicsplayapps.co.uk/phonicsPlayApps.html